 The Florida Surf Museum is free to enter when the building is open from 9:00 am to 8:00 pm, every day.

 Set aside around twenty to thirty minutes to go through the small museum.
 There are restrooms inside the building.

-If you like to shop or you’re a surfer or someone who likes water sports, you must stop by two famous shops in Cocoa Beach: Ron Jon Surf Shop and Cocoa Beach Surf Company.
+If you like to shop, you’re a surfer, or someone who likes water sports, you must stop by two famous shops in Cocoa Beach: Ron Jon Surf Shop and Cocoa Beach Surf Company.

 Ron Jon Surf Shop: The Largest Surf Shop in the World

-Ron Jon is currently the largest surf store in the world at 52,000 square feet.
+Ron Jon is currently the largest surf store in the world; it’s 52,000 square feet.
 Here, you’ll find anything you can imagine for surfing.
-We also saw the biggest and best selection of sandals we’ve ever seen for brands like Havaianas, Reef, Van, BillaBong, Toms, Teva, Under Armour, Rainbow, and more.
+We also saw the biggest and best selection of sandals we’ve ever seen from brands like Havaianas, Reef, Van, BillaBong, Toms, Teva, Under Armour, Rainbow, and more.